The Difference Between Saving and Investing

 Illustration of "Total Return" and "Rate of Return"

 Historically, stocks have had the highest average annual investment return of all types of investments, especially over long time periods of 10 years or more.
-The average annual rates of return for major investment asset classes from 1926-2015, according to the Chicago investment research firm, Ibbotson Associates, were: 10.0% large company stocks, 12.0% small company stocks, 5.6% government bonds, 3.4% Treasury Bills, and 2.9% inflation.
+The average annual rates of return for major investment asset classes from 1926-2017, according Morningstar, Inc.'s Ibbotson Stocks, Bonds, Bills, and Inflation (SSBI) data , were: 10.2% large company stocks, 12.1% small company stocks, 5.5% government bonds, 3.4% Treasury Bills, and 2.9% inflation.